-First, it’s important to know that a first-time homebuyer is defined as someone who hasn’t owned a home in 3 years.
-So, if you’ve owned in the past, but are renting now, you may be a first-timer again!
-Plus, across our databank of programs, 37 percent don’t have a first-time homebuyer requirement.
+It’s important to know that a first-time homebuyer is defined as someone who hasn’t owned a home in three years.
+So, if you owned in the past but are renting now, you may be a first-timer again!
+Plus, across our database of programs 41 percent don’t have a first-time homebuyer requirement.

 3 most common types of programs

-The USDA also has two first mortgage programs: the Rural Direct Loan and the Rural Guaranteed Loan.
-Both loans are primarily used to help low- and moderate-income individuals or households purchase homes in rural areas.
+The USDA also has 2 first mortgage programs, the Rural Direct Loan and the Rural Guaranteed Loan, both primarily used to help low- and moderate-income individuals or households purchase homes in rural areas.
 Funds can be used to acquire, build (including purchase and prepare sites and provide water and sewage facilities), repair, renovate or relocate a home.

 Search for programs in your area that may be a fit for your situation.
 You can also look up your state’s Housing Finance Agency and view available programs.
 View the agency’s list of participating mortgage lenders and interview a few to find the best fit for you.